Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 - Paralytic – This type occurs when there is less support for the lower eyelid from the orbicularis muscle.

-- Cicatricial – This type occurs when there is contraction of the anterior lamella and can be caused by many conditions.
+- Cicatricial – This type occurs when there is a contraction of the anterior lamella and can be caused by many conditions.

 Surgical Ectropion Repair